ioannamanolopoulou/ioannamanolopoulou.github.io/_pages/research.md

 * A. Caron, G. Baio and I. Manolopoulou, [Sparse Bayesian Causal Forests for Heterogeneous Treatment Effect Estimation.](https://arxiv.org/abs/2102.06573)
 * A. Caron, G. Baio and I. Manolopoulou, [Estimating Individual Treatment Effects using Non-Parametric Regression Models: a Review](https://arxiv.org/abs/2009.06472)
 * A. Caron, G. Baio and I. Manolopoulou, [ Counterfactual Learning with Multioutput Deep Kernels](https://openreview.net/pdf?id=iGREAJdULX)
+* A. Caron, G. Baio and I. Manolopoulou, [Interpretable Deep Causal Learning for Moderation Effects](https://arxiv.org/abs/2206.10261)

 ## Interpretability and coherence of topic models

 Topic models (and mixture models in general) are powerful tools in non-parametric estimation.
 However, quantities such as posterior mean and uncertainty are generally not interpretable for mixture models, because of their inherent label uncertainty.
 I am interested in producing meaningful summaries of posterior distributions over mixture models, and using these to construct further model pieces.

-This is joint work with my former PhD student Mariflor Vega Carrasco and collaborators [Mirco Musolesi](https://www.mircomusolesi.org/), [Rosie Prior](https://www.linkedin.com/in/rosie-prior-96275024/) and [Jason O'Sullivan](https://www.linkedin.com/in/jason-o-sullivan/?originalSubdomain=uk) as part of our collaboration with [dunnhumby ltd](https://www.dunnhumby.com/)
+This is joint work with my former PhD student Mariflor Vega-Carrasco and collaborators [Mirco Musolesi](https://www.mircomusolesi.org/), [Rosie Prior](https://www.linkedin.com/in/rosie-prior-96275024/) and [Jason O'Sullivan](https://www.linkedin.com/in/jason-o-sullivan/?originalSubdomain=uk) as part of our collaboration with [dunnhumby ltd](https://www.dunnhumby.com/)

 * M. Vega Carrasco, J. O'Sullivan, R. Prior, I. Manolopoulou and M. Musolesi,